chef/knife-vsphere/README.md

 knife[:vsphere_insecure] = true
 ```

-Credentials can also be specified on the command line for multiple VSphere
+Credentials can also be specified on the command line for multiple vSphere
 servers/data centers

 ## Description: